Incoming Exchange Students

 At the beginning of each term, the Western International provides a three-hour orientation for newly-arrived exchange students.
 The date, time, and location of the orientation will be sent to you via e-mail prior to your arrival.
 At the orientation you will have the opportunity to meet fellow exchange students and Western students who have just returned from an exchange.
 We will also provide you with important information about your academic and social experience at Western, as well as a short campus tour.
 Coffee, tea and snacks will be provided.
 We look forward to welcoming you to Western!

-Orientation for Fall and full-year students is Monday, September 3, 2018
+Orientation for Fall and full-year students is early September, 2020.
+Date to be confirmed.

 |April 15||Application deadline for both Fall and Winter terms|